keikai/doc/dev-ref/Import.md

 ## By Importer

-In the case where your Excel file is not from a static file path, the importer interface along with `Spreadsheet.setBook()`can be used.
-Normally one would obtain Book instance by importing an Excel book file.
-Use `imports()` of
-`io.keikai.api.Importer` to import
-an Excel file.
-It returns `Book` instance which can be passed to `setBook(Book)` to display the imported Excel file.
+In the case where your Excel file is not from a static file path.
+Call [`io.keikai.api.Importer.imports()`](https://keikai.io/javadoc/latest/io/keikai/api/Importer.html) to import an Excel file.
+It returns `Book` instance which can be passed to `Spreadsheet.setBook(Book)` to display the imported Excel file.

 ``` java
 public class ImporterComposer extends SelectorComposer<Component> {